kubernetes/enhancements/keps/sig-node/5855-noexec-emptyDir/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->
+Yes.
+The feature is opt-in at the individual pod level via the `mountOptions` field.
+To stop using the feature for a pod, remove the `mountOptions` field from the pod spec.
+To roll back at the cluster level, set the feature gate to `false` on the kubelet and restart the kubelet, the gate is then disabled and no other changes are required.

 ###### What happens if we reenable the feature if it was previously rolled back?

+Once reenabled, the feature gate becomes available for all newly created pods.
+Existing pods will continue to operate with the default behavior until they are deleted and recreated under the active feature gate.

 ###### Are there any tests for feature enablement/disablement?